10 Oblique Exercises for a Strong Core

 10. Single-Sided Mountain Climber

-“These mountain climbers fire up one oblique at a time, so you get an extra burn,” says Joe Buffa, a trainer at KORE in New York City.
+“These mountain climbers fire up one side at a time, so you get an extra burn from the oblique workout,” says Joe Buffa, a trainer at KORE in New York City.

 A. With hands slightly wider than shoulder-width apart, pull right knee over towards left elbow.